At Ospika Animal Hospital we are able to preform a wide range of surgeries from routine spays and neuters to orthopedics.

 What to expect after surgery?

 After your pet leaves the hospital it is important to restrict activity during the healing process.
 No running, or jumping, no rough housing with others, strict leash walks and kennel rest maybe required.
-Healing time will very with each procedure, our staff will go over healing time when your pet is discharged from the hospital.
+Healing time will vary with each procedure, our staff will go over your pets recovery requirements at the time of their discharge from the hospital.

 Ensure your pet does not lick or rub surgery site, your pet may require a cone collar to prevent licking and rubbing.
 It is important to have the cone on when your pet is not supervised.